Brodiaea santarosae

 Brodiaea santarosae is a rare Brodiaea species known by the common name Santa Rosa brodiaea and Santa Rosa Basalt brodiaea.
-It is endemic to southern California, mostly in the region around the junction of Orange, Riverside, and San Diego Counties and limited to ancient basaltic soils.
+It is endemic to southern California, mostly in the region around the junction of Riverside and San Diego Counties and limited to ancient basaltic soils.
 There are only five known populations.
-It was once thought to be an intergrade of Brodiaea filifolia and B. orcuttii, but measurements found this to be false.
-It was described as a new species in 2007.
+It was once thought to be an intergrade of Brodiaea filifolia and Brodiaea orcuttii, but measurements found this to be false.
+It was described as a new species in 2006.